 .11 existing or foreseeable changes in the traffic pattern resulting from port or offshore terminal developments or offshore exploration and exploitation in the area.

-3.2.3 In further deciding upon the establishment of a VTS, Contracting Governments or competent authorities should also consider the responsibilities set forth in 2.2 of these Guidelines and Criteria, and the availability of the requisite technology and expertise.
+3.2.3 In further deciding upon the establishment of a VTS, Contracting Governments or Competent Authorities should also consider the responsibilities set forth in 2.2 of these Guidelines and Criteria, and the availability of the requisite technology and expertise.

 3.3 Further guidance on vessel traffic services